 Do something nice

 A study performed by Michael Norton, professor at Harvard Business School, found that money spent on others makes you happier than money spent on yourself.
 The mental and emotional boost that you get from social giving can lead to better mental health.
 It also leads to a more positive perspective and enhanced emotional bonds.
+This insight has led to one of the best lockdown hacks for your own benefit and the benefit of people around you.

 - Arrange a grocery delivery to someone with financial difficulties